The TL;DR

 - Once connected, the tool will be inside the agent’s tool list.

-You’re Ready to Build Your Agent Builder workflow is now connected to MCP360.
+You’re ready to build.
+Your agent builder workflow is now connected to MCP360.

 From this point on, the agent can trigger any MCP360 tool using the parameters you define.
 This capability makes your workflow more powerful, which also becomes more connected and easier to automate.